 41. Larger stipules less than 7 mm broad (semi-sagittate or lanceolate); principal leaflets in most species all less than 1 cm broad.

-42. Leaflets with 10 or more pairs of lateral veins running from the midrib nearly or quite to the margins.
+42. Leaflets with 10 or more pairs of lateral veins running from the midrib nearly or quite to the margins (some somewhat faint in the rare weed V. lathyroides).

 Vicia (in part)